Skip to main content

 What is motor delay?

-Motor delays is a type of developmental delay.
+Motor delay is a type of developmental delay.
 It is a delay that affects a child's ability to coordinate muscle groups, whether large or small.
 This can include difficulty with gross motor skills like walking or crawling, or fine motor skills like grasping a spoon.
 Achieving certain motor skills or meeting motor milestones helps with activities such as walking, running, sitting and crawling.
 Motor delays are common and can vary in severity.
 In some cases, children who have motor delays simply achieve milestones at a later age or have only mild delays.
 In other cases, motor delays might indicate a more serious condition or disorder.

 Some common motor delays include:

-• Being late to roll over or sit up
+• Being late to roll over or sit up.

-• No signs of walking by 18 months
+• No signs of walking by 18 months.

-• Stiff limbs or low muscle tone
+• Stiff limbs or low muscle tone.

-• Inability to use one side of the body
+• Inability to use one side of the body.

-• Difficulty holding and using objects
+• Difficulty holding and using objects.

-• Clumsiness and frequent falling
+• Clumsiness and frequent falling.

-• Losing previously acquired skills
+• Losing previously acquired skills.

 What should I do if I suspect my child has motor delay?